nagasudhirpulla/taming_python/blog/skills/flask_intro.md

 ```

 ## Rendering python variables in template file
-* python variables can be injected into the template as named parame
+* python variables can be injected into the template as named parameters in the `render_template` function
+* The data can be rendered as a jinja
 ```python
 ```